top of page

 • I Believe in You (book, New City Press)

 • Self and community.
-The importance of interdependence and its shadow side (Journal of Disability & Religion) (see CV for full list)
+The importance of interdependence and its shadow side (Journal of Disability & Religion)

 Conducted research for: